lrspeiser/sigmagravity/README.md

 With $D_{\rm LOS} \sim 1$ Mpc and $\ell_0 \sim 200$ kpc, naive scaling gives ~5×, within a factor of 2 of the observed 7.8×.
 This is not a derivation, but demonstrates that the amplitude ratio is geometrically plausible, not arbitrary.

-**Multi-kernel methodology:** The use of different kernel parameterizations across domains (Burr-XII for SPARC, saturated-well for MW) is standard effective field theory practice.
+**Multi-kernel methodology:** The use of different kernel parameterizations across domains (power-law coherence for SPARC, saturated-well for MW) is standard effective field theory practice.
 All kernels share the same coherence scale: $\ell_0 = 5$ kpc corresponds to $R_b \approx 6$ kpc—both within 20%.

 ### 6.3 On the Gate Mechanisms